AppsFlyerSDK/appsflyer-unity-plugin/docs/DeepLinkIntegrate.md

 #### The 3 Deep Linking Types:
-Since users may or may not have the mobile app installed, there are 2 types of deep linking:

 1. Deferred Deep Linking - Serving personalized content to new or former users, directly after the installation.
 2. Direct Deep Linking - Directly serving personalized content to existing users, which already have the mobile app installed.
-3. Starting from v6.1.3, the new Unified Deep Linking API is available to handle deeplinking logic.
+3. Unified deep linking (UDL) - enables you to send new and existing users to a specific in-app activity as soon as the app is opened.

+For more info please check out the [OneLink™ Deep Linking Guide](https://support.appsflyer.com/hc/en-us/articles/208874366-OneLink-Deep-Linking-Guide#Intro).

 ---